-We provide interactive mental health awareness workshops for young people aged 9 - 19 years in schools and colleges.
+We provide interactive mental health awareness workshops and PSHE days for young people aged 9 - 19 years in schools and colleges.

 Why should your school take part?

 - 1 in 10 young people experience a mental health issue at any one time, that’s around 3 in every class.
 (Office of National Statistics)